-- 1. Explain the procedure for approval of a travel agency laid down by the Ministry of Tourism, Govt. of India. - 2.
-Discuss the procedure for establishing a travel agency. - 3.
-Discuss the procedure for approval of tour operators by the Ministry of Tourism, Govt. of India. - 4.
+- 1. Explain the procedure for approval of a travel agency lay down by the Ministry of Tourism, Govt. of India. - 2.
+Discuss the procedure to establish a travel agency.

+- 3. Discuss the procedure for approval of tour operator by the Ministry of Tourism, Govt. of India. - 4.
 Discuss how you would establish a travel agency after passing this course in the hill area.